Why a good MRO strategy will only succeed if you ensure stakeholder buy-in across your organisation

 By focusing on good internal communication and emphasising the benefits to everyone in the business of a “joined-up approach” to MRO procurement, it should be possible to bring together different stakeholders.
-“Those companies that have had huge success in driving procurement gains in what is a complex product category are the ones with the most alignment,” says Mike England, President EMEA, RS.
+“Those companies that have had huge success in driving procurement gains in what is a complex product category are the ones with the most alignment,” says Peter Malpas, President for EMEA at RS Components.
 “This is because of the breadth and depth, the amount of vendors and the amount of products.

 “The procurement team are intrinsically working closely with operations, production, engineering and inventory teams and they’ve mapped the stakeholders to recognise that you can’t be successful in your consolidation of MRO procurement unless you are aligned to those other stakeholder groups.”